mgsoyltd/Bux-Api-Pub/readme.md

 ## Introduction

-This project is the backend of Bux - a books reading goal app.
+This project is the backend REST API of Bux - a books reading goal app.

-This is the implementation of Bux in Node.js.
+This is the implementation of Bux API in Node.js.

 ## Setup